 The existing interior was outdated and lacked a contemporary personality.
 It included corrugated iron, timber logs and hanging fishing rods.
 It yearned for more personality,improved zoning and a complete rebranding.

 Our brief was to transform the interior into a modernised version of the typical fish and chip shop.
 We approached this through gaining inspiration from the coastal location and local atmosphere.

 The new design features three zones: a bar, a waiting / casual seating area and a formal seating overlooking the sushi bar.
 Continuity is embraced throughout all the areas through the use of finishes, including Tasmanian oak timber which is highlighted as the ceiling beams, table tops, benchtop and shelving.

 We selected a commercial grade timber look vinyl for the flooring which adds warmth to the space in comparison to the previous raw finished concrete flooring.
 Its ease of maintenance is a positive in combating the heavy foot traffic that comes through the doors.

-Our design was the starting point for the rebranding of the business.
-With aspects of our design being replicated in the logo, menus and even the façade.
+Our design was the starting point for the rebranding of the business, with aspects of our design being replicated in the logo, menus and even the façade.
 The owners commissioned Kraken Kreative to create a mural for the front of the building.
 The mural consists of crashing waves, referencing the beach and also complementing our interior colour selections.

-DESIGNED BY: Birdblack Design
+Interior Design: Birdblack Design

-BUILD BY: Custom Cut Projects
+Build: Custom Cut Projects

-PHOTOGRAPHS: Hannah Ladic Photography
+Photography: Hannah Ladic Photography